Jackson County, Michigan: Kalamazoo River

 The Kalamazoo River is made up of the north and south branches.

 The north branch starts in Jackson County in Hanover Township.
-It starts in Pine Hills Lake and Farewell Lake and flows through a small part of Liberty Township and then back into Hanover Township.
+It starts in Pine Hills Lake and Farwell Lake and flows through a small part of Liberty Township and then back into Hanover Township.
 It then flows into Spring Arbor Township and Concord Township.
 It then flows out of Jackson County and into Calhoun County before it goes through the town of Albion where the north branch connects with the south branch and they form to be one river.

 The south branch starts in the wetlands near the town North Adams in Hillsdale County and flows through the rest of Hillsdale County.
 It enters Jackson County and goes through a small part of Hanover Township before reentering Hillsdale County and then reentering Jackson County where it goes through Pulaski Township.
 It then enters Calhoun County and connects with the northern branch when it reaches the town of Albion.

 When the south branch and north branch connect to form just the Kalamazoo River, it then flows through the rest of Calhoun County.
 It then enters Kalamazoo County and then Allegan County.
 When it reaches the towns of Saugatuck and Douglas it stops and enters Lake Michigan.
-In total the Kalamazoo River is 166 mi long, and its watershed drains a total of 2020 mi and drains into 8 counties.
+In total the Kalamazoo River is 166 mi long, and its watershed drains a total of 2020 mi and drains into eight counties.